-Term Definition BAS Agent Provider of BAS Services as defined in the Tax Agent Services Act 2009 Eligible Whistleblower As defined in Section 1317AAA of the Corporations Act 2001 or Section 14ZZU of the Taxation Administration Act 1953 Eligible Recipient As defined in Section 1317AAA of the Corporations Act 2001 or Section 14ZZV of the Taxation Administration Act 1953 EY EY includes the partnership in Australia and all other associated entities that operate in Australia.
+Term Definition BAS Agent Provider of BAS Services as defined in the Tax Agent Services Act 2009 Eligible Whistleblower A person who can make a protected disclosure under the relevant whistleblower legislation in their country.
+Eligible Recipient A person who can receive a protected disclosure under the relevant whistleblower legislation in their country.
+EY EY includes the partnership in Australia and all other associated entities that operate in Australia.
 All of these entities are governed by this policy.
-EY Senior Manager EY employee with the internal rank of senior manager EY Whistleblowing Officer Oceania Risk Management Leader Kim Morison +61 2 9248 5466 Tax Agent Provider of tax agent services for a fee or other reward.
-Must be registered with the Australian Tax Practitioners Board Protected Disclosure A report by an eligible whistleblower to an eligible recipient of a disclosable matter that qualifies for protection under the relevant legislation Disclosable Matter A disclosable matter involves information that the discloser has reasonable grounds to suspect concerns, misconduct or an improper state of affairs or circumstances and can include, but is not limited to: ▶ Fraudulent, dishonest or unethical conduct (including anything that would breach the EY Code of Conduct);▶ Behaviour that is in breach of a legal obligation or the law, including the Corporations Act, ASIC Act, Taxation Administration Act or Competition and Consumer Act 2010 (Cth);▶ Any other conduct which may be detrimental to EY, our clients or employees by way of financial or non-financial loss or harm;▶ Conduct that constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more;▶ Illegal conduct (including in relation to theft, illicit drugs, violence or criminal damage to property);▶ Conduct that represents a danger to the public or the financial system;▶ Any behaviour that poses a serious risk to health and safety.
+EY Senior Manager EY employee with the internal rank of senior manager EY Whistleblowing Officer Oceania Risk Management Leader Leigh Walker +61 3 9288 8454 Tax Agent Provider of tax agent services for a fee or other reward.
+Must be registered with the Australian Tax Practitioners Board Protected Disclosure A report by an Eligible Whistleblower to an Eligible Recipient of a disclosable matter that qualifies for protection under the relevant legislation Disclosable Matter A disclosable matter involves information that the discloser has reasonable grounds to suspect concerns, misconduct or an improper state of affairs or circumstances and can include, but is not limited to: ▶ Fraudulent, dishonest or unethical conduct (including anything that would breach the EY Code of Conduct);▶ Behaviour that is in breach of a legal obligation or the law, including the Corporations Act, ASIC Act, Taxation Administration Act or Competition and Consumer Act 2010 (Cth);▶ Any other conduct which may be detrimental to EY, our clients or employees by way of financial or non-financial loss or harm;▶ Conduct that constitutes an offence against any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more;▶ Illegal conduct (including in relation to theft, illicit drugs, violence or criminal damage to property);▶ Conduct that represents a danger to the public or the financial system;▶ Any behaviour that poses a serious risk to health and safety.
 For a disclosure to be recognised as a whistleblowing disclosure under the Taxation Administration Act, the disclosable matter must be in relation to the tax affairs of the individual or entity.